 This is a prestigious course with a limited number of places.
 We will consider applicants, aged 13-18 years old, who are still in school at the time of applying.

 Cambridge Dream is an academic programme, not a summer camp.
 We are looking for talented and hard-working students, who will be committed to meeting the challenges and getting the most from attending the programme.

 During registration, applicants will be asked to choose a specialist subject.
 On arrival in Cambridge, they will be teamed with a Cambridge undergraduate studying this subject at degree level.
 In 2018, the undergraduates’ subjects included medicine, law, engineering, science, mathematics, economics, politics, social science, history, philosophy, geography, English and psychology.

 Applicants must be able to follow lessons in English and actively participate in class discussions.
 Where a student is not taught in English or has no test score such as IELTS or TOEFL, we will accept confirmation by a teacher or counsellor that the student will be able to:

 - take part in conversations using everyday vocabulary (not technical)

 - make notes and understand most of the general meaning of lectures and presentations.

-As part of their application, every student will be asked to write a short personal essay (approximately 250 words about the student’s academic studies, extra-curricular activities and university aspirations).
-Applicants aged 15-18 years old will be able to work on improving this draft during the course.
+As part of the registration process, all applicants aged 15-18 years old, as well as all younger scholarship applicants (13-14 years old), will be asked to write a short personal essay (approximately 250 words about their academic studies, extra-curricular activities and university aspirations).
+The older students will have scheduled times to work on improving this draft during the course.
 Younger students (13-14 years old) will do other exciting activities instead.